oscarrep/Available-Licences/README.md

 I am [Oscar Reguera](www.linkedin.com/in/oscarrep), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Marc Garrigó](https://www.linkedin.com/in/mgarrigo/).

-## Available Licences

-What are video game licences?
-Diving into the legal aspects of software and game development.

 You can use the [editor on GitHub](https://github.com/oscarrep/Available-Licences/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.